-We're pretty much drooling over this mesmerizing mane.
-Look how well blended it is!
+We're pretty much drooling over this mesmerizing mane: Look how well blended it is.
 To maintain the next-level shine, consider adding a glossing treatment into your routine.
-DP Hue's Gloss+ Semi-permanent Hair Color and Deep Conditioner ($35) will work wonders.
+DP Hue's Gloss+ Semi-Permanent Hair Color and Deep Conditioner ($35) will work wonders.

 Pastel Rose Gold

-This shiny shade features tiny hints of rose in the base which helps it flow effortlessly into the rosy ends.
+This shiny shade features tiny hints of rose in the base, which helps it flow effortlessly into the rosy ends.
 We're here for it.
 To maintain the rose gold hue, add oVertone's Original Rose Gold Coloring Conditioner ($29) into your routine.

 Rose Gold Mane

-We adore the look of these chocolatey roots fading into soft rose gold.
+We adore the look of these chocolaty roots fading into soft rose gold.
 Talk about dimension.
 To keep your ends looking high-contrast without showing off splits, consider adding Olaplex's No. 3 Hair Perfector ($56) to your weekly routine.

 Not ready for a super-noticeable fade?
 Opt for this roots-to-ends take on the rose gold balayage trend.

 Rose gold balayage doesn't have to take place only at your ends.
 This example shows how you can have rosy roots blended into sandy blonde ends.